florianthepro/rnanual/docker/minecraft/how-to-setup-debian.md

 </details><details><summary>5.
 Set Up Minecraft Server</summary>

-Follow the instructions in the [how-to-second.md](https://raw.githubusercontent.com/florianthepro/rnanual/refs/heads/main/docker/minecraft/how-to-setup-minecraft.md)
+Follow the instructions in the `how-to-setup-minecraft`

 </details>